Skip to contents

 digits

-Numbers of digits showed on the values labels on the graphic.
+Number of decimal places displayed on the values labels on the graphic.
 Default is 0.

 unit